Jan Košek: Goalscoring talent shows

 1906 was a great year for him and Slavia Prague.
 During this year, Slavia Prague played 48 matches and won 39 times, with a goals scored to goals conceded ratio of 340:62.
-He at least scored 114 goals for Slavia Prague this season.
-On 24 March Slavia Prague played a match against Budapesti Postás SE, in which Jan scored 4 goals, in one incident in the match, Jan kicked the ball at goalkeeper Fekete, so hard that it left him injured an unable to carry on with the match.On the 25 February 1906, Slavia Prague beat Germania Schwechater 16-0.
-Jan scored three goals in a row, including one with his hand, but the referee didn't see this and gave the goal.
+He at least scored 148 goals for Slavia Prague this season in 43 games.
+On 24 March Slavia Prague played a match against Budapesti Postás SE, in which Jan scored 4 goals.
+Košek had an explosive, violent temperament, a character that had the same trait in play as inaction.
+It was during this match in Pest on the MAC field.
+One of the Hungarian players knocked down Vaňek brutally.
+When treating him, a group Hungarian players are standing about 20 meters from us, surrounding Vaňek.
+Košek, seeing his injured friend, takes a look at the player who attacked Vaňek.
+The ball lied about a meter from his feet.
+Indignantly, he kicks him into the group of Pest players.
+His hard shot finds the culprit, Fekete, who goes down and is carried off the pitch.
+Everyone is surprised, nowhere is there a voice of resistance, rather muttering over the certainty with which Košek hit the culprit.
+From the 17 March 1906 to 19 May 1906, Kosek played 13 games and scored a hat-trick in each one.
+He totalled 31 hat-tricks that year and 62 goals across those 13 games, at an average of 4.76.
+On 25 February 1906, Slavia Prague beat Germania Schwechater 16–0.
+Jan scored 6 goals, including one with his hand, but the referee didn't see this and gave the goal.
 On 10 October he scored his 300th goal for Slavia Prague in a 7–2 win against BTC.

 In 1907, Slavia Prague continued to play a vast amount of international friendly matches.
 Most of these matches were played against teams from neighbouring countries.
-Also this year, Slavia Prague won their biggest ever derby in a 9–1 against Sparta Prague.
-Jan scored twice in this match.
-Jan scored 77 goals in 31 games for Slavia Prague this season.
-Being second behind Josef Bělka with 109 in 38.
-On November 10, Jan scored 6 goals in 8-1 against SK Smíchov, making this his 399th goal for Slavia in only 130 matches.
+Also this year, Slavia Prague won their biggest ever derby in a 9–1 thumping of Sparta Prague.
+Košek scored twice in this match.
+Jan scored 77 goals in 31 games for Slavia Prague this season, second behind Josef Bělka with 109 in 38.
+On 10 November, Košek scored 6 goals in a 8–1 victory against SK Smíchov, making this his 399th goal for Slavia in only 130 matches.

+Charity Cup triumphs

-In 1908, Slavia Prague won the Charity Cup, with Jan scoring more than 50 goals with Newcastle United eyeing him up.
+In 1908, Slavia Prague B won the Charity Cup, with Košek scoring more than 45 goals.
+Kosek scored 5 against SK Vinohrady on 23 February 1908.
+A game later, he replicated his feat and scored another 5 against SK Smichov.
+Košek could have made a move to Newcastle United after an offer was made.

-In 1909, Slavia Prague only played a total of 40 matches, Jan scored 49 goals.
-In a game against SK Smíchov, in May, the Narodni Listy journalist describes one of Košek’s goals; “The goalkeeper flies towards him, they both collide with each other, but Košek, with a coolness reminiscent of similar masterful feats by Bloomer, he kicks the ball into the net.”
+In 1909, Slavia Prague only played a total of 40 matches, Jan scored 58 goals.
+In a game against SK Smíchov, in May, the Narodni Listy journalist describes one of Košek's goals; "The goalkeeper flies towards him, they both collide with each other, but Košek, with a coolness reminiscent of similar masterful feats by Bloomer, he kicked the ball into the net."